Chevrotain/chevrotain/packages/website/docs/guide/internals.md

 ### Debugging Implications

-Due to the execution of the Parser rules during the "recording phase".
-Some break points inside Chevrotain Parsers will be hit during the Parser's initialization.
+Due to the execution of the Parser rules during the "recording phase", some breakpoints inside Chevrotain Parsers will be hit during the Parser's initialization.

-It is possible to workaround this issue by using **conditional breakpoints** that inspect that the [RECORDING_PHASE flag](https://chevrotain.io/documentation/11_1_1/classes/BaseParser.html#RECORDING_PHASE) is disabled.
+It is possible to work around this issue by using **conditional breakpoints** that check whether the [RECORDING_PHASE flag](https://chevrotain.io/documentation/11_1_1/classes/BaseParser.html#RECORDING_PHASE) is disabled.